Whether it’s the magic, knights, time-travel, or dragons, fantasy continues to fascinate me.

 “The Demon King stole Hanalea away on her wedding night.
 He chained her in his dungeon when she refused him.
 He tortured her with dark sorcery, trying to win her heart.
 When she resisted, he broke the world.”

-The legend rises more questions than answers as Han tries to figure out the truth about The Demon King: Was he truly evil?
+The legend of the Demon King raises more questions than answers as Han tries to uncover the truth: Was he truly evil?
 Why were the Bayars in possession of his amulet?
 Who killed The Demon King?
 Why are they hiding the truth?

-Although the legend was a bit cheesy, I felt like it provided enough of a mystery to keep the reader interested.
-I wanted to find out more about Han and his connection with The Demon King, and I wanted to know about what the amulet would do to Han.
+I wanted to find out more about Han and his connection with The Demon King and I wanted to know about what the amulet would do to Han.

 I appreciated the fact that Chima does not compromise the depth of the novel in order to satisfy readers.

 The novel ends with Han and his friend, Fire Dancer, heading off to Mystwerk House at Oden’s Ford in order to control his powers.
 We also see Raisa running away to Wiens House at Oden’s Ford in order to complete her warrior training under disguise.

 This book has it all.